-“Are you jealous on my behalf.
-Would that all God’s people were prophets and that He would rest his spirit on each of them.”
+“Are you jealous on my behalf?
+Would that all the Lord’s people were prophets, that He would rest His spirit upon them all!”Num.
+11:29

 The mere fact that Moses now knew that he was not alone, seeing seventy elders share his spirit, cures him of his depression, and he now exudes a gentle, generous confidence that is moving and unexpected.

-“Now the man Moses was very humble, more so than any other man on the face of the Earth.”Num.
+“Now the man Moses was very humble, more so than any other man on Earth.”Num.
 12:3

 In Judaism, this entire configuration was overturned.
-Leaders were to serve, not to be served.
-Moses’ highest accolade was to be called eved Hashem, God’s servant.
+Leaders were there to serve, not to be served.
+Moses’ highest accolade was to be called Eved Hashem, God’s servant.
 Only one other person, Joshua, his successor, earns this title in Tanach.
 The architectural symbolism of the two great empires of the ancient world, the Mesopotamian ziggurat (the “tower of Babel”) and the pyramids of Egypt, visually represented a hierarchical society, broad at the base, narrow at the top.
 The Jewish symbol, the menorah, was the opposite, broad at the top, narrow at the base, as if to say that in Judaism the leader serves the people, not vice versa.
-Moses’ first response to God’s call at the burning bush was one of humility: “Who am I to lead?”
+Moses’ first response to God’s call at the Burning Bush was one of humility: “Who am I, to bring the Israelites out of Egypt?”
 (Ex.
 3:11).
 It was precisely this humility that qualified him to lead.

-As soon as Moses saw the seventy elders share his spirit, his depression disappeared.
-He could say to Joshua, “Are you jealous on my behalf?”
+As soon as Moses sees the seventy elders share his spirit, his depression disappears.
+He can say to Joshua, “Are you jealous on my behalf?”
 And he is undisturbed by the complaint of his own brother and sister, praying to God on Miriam’s behalf when she is punished with leprosy.
-He had recovered his humility.
+He has recovered his humility.

-The right response to existential pain, he says, is not pleasure but holiness, by which he means, “seeing the pain as part of a moral narrative and trying to redeem something bad by turning it into something sacred, some act of sacrificial service that will put oneself in fraternity with the wider community and with eternal moral demands.”
-This, for me, was epitomized by the parents of the three Israeli teenagers killed last summer, who responded to their loss by creating a series of awards for those who have done most to enhance the unity of the Jewish people – turning their pain outward, and using it to help heal other wounds within the nation.
+The right response to existential pain, Brooks says, is not pleasure but holiness, by which he means, “seeing the pain as part of a moral narrative and trying to redeem something bad by turning it into something sacred, some act of sacrificial service that will put oneself in fraternity with the wider community and with eternal moral demands.”
+This, for me, was epitomised by the parents of the three Israeli teenagers killed in the summer of 2014, who responded to their loss by creating a series of awards for those who have done most to enhance the unity of the Jewish people – turning their pain outward, and using it to help heal other wounds within the nation.

 Those who have humility are open to things greater than themselves while those who lack it are not.
 That is why those who lack it make you feel small while those who have it make you feel enlarged.
 Their humility inspires greatness in others.